Ru-Dipity/Matcha-Cake-Shop-Web-App/deployment/module04-data-layer.md

 bash update-product-image-urls.sh https://dhzk1s0exnne1.cloudfront.net
 ```

-This script updates all image URLs and creates/updates `products.json` file.
+This script updates all image URLs in `products.json` file.
 We will now use this file to update the DynamoDB table.

 **Step 2: Load Products into DynamoDB**